-As a ball and socket joint, the shoulder allows for more range of motion than other joints in the body.
+As a ball and socket joint, the shoulder joint allows for more range of motion than other joints in the body.
 The shoulder socket, or glenoid, might be compared to a cup.
 The upper arm bone fits into “the cup” attached with ligaments, tendons, and cartilage tissue.

 Description